 Sam Gawron is a graduate of the Environment, Sustainability & Society and International Development programs at Dalhousie University and the University of King’s College.
 She has a special interest in food & agriculture systems and global health.
 Sam’s past experience includes work with the Riverdale Immigrant Women’s Centre on their social enterprise cafe, a position on the Toronto Youth Food Policy Council, and participation in various multidisciplinary environmental education programs such as the Upper Grand District’s “Headwaters” program.

 Jenn Stevens is a graduate of the Masters of Child Study and Education at the Jackman Institute of Child Studies at the University of Toronto.
-She has a Bachelor of Arts in Psychology from Queen’s University.
 Jenn has worked to empower youth in various capacities through her previous work as the Membership Chair for the OISE branch of the Council for Exceptional Children, Respite Camp Leader at Holland Bloorview Kids Rehabilitation Hospital, and through her student teaching placements.
-She is passionate about issues in sustainability and aspires to equip today’s youth with the tools necessary to make a positive impact in their communities, the environment and the world around them
+At LSF she works to implement programming, conduct research, and integrate the ideals for a sustainable future into the Canadian school system by working with youth directly and supporting parents and teachers.
+She is passionate about all things outdoors and is always looking for new ways to integrate sustainable ideals into her life and work. environment and the world around them

 Geneviève is a Master’s graduate in biomechanical engineering research at McGill University.
 She has a Bachelor’s of Science degree from McGill University in Kinesiology.
 After her post-secondary education, Geneviève transitioned into bilingual science communication and outreach, working closely with the Let’s Talk Science national office for over four years.
 Her interest in equitable and accessible learning grew out of various community-based programs like STEM Club, Curious Careers, and the Storytime Project.
 Through the pandemic, she has worked with a variety of teams to digitalize learning to make it more accessible across the country.
 Genevieve has also worked closely with these programs to integrate sustainability as the learning focus.
 She hopes to help empower youth with autonomy and various skills when taking on climate action driven projects and learning.